Aventine Secession (20th century): The secession

 On 12 September 1924 the militant communist Giovanni Corvi killed the fascist deputy Armando Casalini to avenge the murder of Matteotti, which increased the rigidity of the Fascist position.
 On 20 October the communist leader Antonio Gramsci proposed that the Aventinian opposition should form an "anti-parliament" to signal the great distance between the secessionists and a Parliament composed only of fascists.
 The proposal was not executed, however.

 In the last months of 1924, Amendola decided to abandon the previous insurrectionary position as too unrealistic.
 He returned to his initial choice to rely on the support of the king to undermine Mussolini.
 Through the grand master of the Grand Orient of Italy, Domizio Torrigiani, Amendola came into possession of two letters that accused Mussolini as ordering the killing of Matteotti.
 The first was from Filippo Filippelli, who provided the kidnappers their Lancia Lambda escape vehicle they used to carry away and kill Matteotti.
 Filipelli accused policeman Amerigo Dumini, politician Cesare Rossi, general Emilio De Bono, and Benito Mussolini himself for being involved in the killing.
 He claimed the kidnapping had been organized by the internal political police of the National Fascist Party, the Ceka, which was directed by Rossi.
 The second letter was written by Rossi himself.

 After a meeting together, Torrigiani and Ivanoe Bonomi (both Masons) decided that Bonomi, who had free access to the Quirinal Palace, should bring the letters to be seen by Victor Emmanuel III of Italy and convince him to dismiss Mussolini and form a transitional military government.
 The meeting went ahead at the beginning of November 1924, but had no result.
 The king, in fact, realizing the terrible accusations contained in the letters, handed them back to Bonomi.

-On 8 November, on Amendola's suggestion, a group of the Aventinians created a new, antifascist political party to represent the principles of liberty and democracy—the Unione Nazionale.
+On 8 November, on Amendola's suggestion, a group of the Aventinians created a new, antifascist political party to represent the principles of liberty and democracy—the National Union (Unione Nazionale).
 The party comprised 11 deputies, 16 ex-deputies, and 11 senators.

 Fearing that Vittorio Emanuele III would consider his dismissal, Mussolini pronounced his January 3rd, 1925, speech.
 Through it, he assumed further political, moral, and historical responsibilities.
 Recalling Article 47 of the statues of the Chamber that foresaw the possibility of a king's minister being accused by deputies, Mussolini formally asked Parliament to make an indictment against him.
 However, this could not happen without the Aventinian deputies re-entering the Chamber and at least some votes from the majority of fascists deputies.
 Still, there was heated discussion of the proposal among the National Fascist Party members.